skip to main content

 Senior Advisor

-William Rosenau is a specialist in political instability and violence.
-At CNA he has led or participated in projects focusing on irregular warfare, U.S. domestic terrorism, and police and paramilitary assistance in conflict zones.
-His books include “U.S. Internal Security Assistance to South Vietnam: Insurgency, Subversion, and Public Order" (Routledge, 2012); and “Tonight We Bombed the U.S. Capitol” (Atria Books/Simon & Schuster, 2020).
-His articles have appeared in Studies in Conflict & Terrorism; Terrorism and Political Violence; Intelligence and National Security; Small Wars & Insurgencies; and other peer-reviewed journals.
-His articles have also appeared in War on the Rocks, Politico, Foreign Policy and the National Interest.
+William Rosenau has led or participated in CNA research on irregular warfare, terrorism and political violence, disinformation, and police and paramilitary assistance in conflict zones.
+His books include U.S. Internal Security Assistance to South Vietnam: Insurgency, Subversion, and Public Order (Routledge, 2005) and Tonight We Bombed the U.S. Capitol: The Explosive Story of M19, America’s First Female Terrorist Group (Atria Books/Simon & Schuster, 2020).
+His articles have appeared in Studies in Conflict & Terrorism, Terrorism and Political Violence, Intelligence and National Security, Small Wars & Insurgencies, and other peer-reviewed journals.
+He has also written for War on the Rocks, Politico, Foreign Policy, the Wall Street Journal, and the National Interest.

-Rosenau holds a Ph.D. in war studies from Kings College, London, a Master of Arts in history from Cambridge University, and a Bachelor of Arts in political science from Columbia University.
+Rosenau holds a Ph.D. in War Studies from Kings College, London; a Master of Arts in history from Cambridge University; and a Bachelor of Arts in political science from Columbia University.